openenergymonitor/guide/source/setup/iotawatt.markdown

 footer: true
 published: true
 ---
-IotaWatt<sup>tm</sup> is an open-hardware 14 channel WiFi connected electric power monitor.
-It's based on the ESP8266 IoT platform using MCP3208 12 bit ADCs to sample voltage and current.
+IoTaWatt<sup>tm</sup> is an open-hardware 14 channel WiFi connected electric power monitor.
+It is based on the ESP8266 IoT platform using MCP3208 12 bit ADCs to sample voltage and current.

 ![iotawatt](/images/setup/iotawatt-1.jpg)